fahim-ahmed05/dotfiles/wiki/windows.md

 ├── bin   -> portable/installed apps
 ├── etc   -> shortcuts to different system folders
 ├── home  -> files and folders created by me
-├── sbin  -> symlinks to apps that I want available in path └── share -> appdata and other app related files
+├── sbin  -> symlinks to apps that'll be available in path └── share -> appdata and other app related files
 ```